-- 10.2.2 The electronic means shall permit the member or representative to hear and be heard by all other participants in the meeting. - 10.2.3 The electronic means shall be provided in such a way that the rules governing conflict of interest of members are complied with.
+- 10.2.1 The electronic means shall permit the member or representative to hear and be heard by all other participants in the meeting. - 10.2.2 The electronic means shall be provided in such a way that the rules governing conflict of interest of members are complied with.

-- 10.3.1 The Board may provide, at one or more locations within its jurisdiction, electronic means to permit participation in Board or Committee meetings by members of the public.
-Electronic meetings shall be made available for public viewing. - 10.3.2 The extent and manner of public participation shall be determined by the Chair based on the electronic means available. - 10.3.3 Members of the public participating through electronic means shall not participate in any proceedings that are closed to the public.
+- 10.2.3 The Board may provide, at one or more locations within its jurisdiction, electronic means to permit participation in meetings by members of the public.
+Electronic meetings shall be made available for public viewing. - 10.2.4 The extent and manner of participation shall be determined by the Chair based on the electronic means available. - 10.2.5 Members of the public participating through electronic means shall not participate in any proceedings that are closed to the public.